Falls of Clyde (ship): Restoration and repatriation efforts

-In August 2016 a group based in Glasgow, Scotland launched the Save Falls of Clyde – International (FOCI) Campaign, with a view to have her returned to Scotland where she was originally built.
-Initially, they answered a call for help from the charity known as the ‘Friends of the Falls of Clyde’ (FFOC) who owned and wanted to save the FOC from being scuttled.
-They put together a plan to get her back to Scotland attempting to work with HDOT and building and executing a plan.
+In August 2016, a group based in Glasgow launched the Save Falls of Clyde – International (FOCI) Campaign, with a view to returning the vessel to Scotland.
+Initially, they answered a call for help from the charity known as the 'Friends of the Falls of Clyde' (FFOC) who owned and wanted to save the ship from being scuttled.
+A plan was put together with an attempt to work with HDOT and build and execute a plan.

-In February 2019 HDOT put the ship up for auction but did not receive any qualified bids.
+In February 2019, HDOT put the ship up for auction, however, there were no qualified bids.

-In July 2021 HDOT solicited bids for removal of the ship from Honolulu Harbor, and received two proposals in response.
-The Foundation challenged the Harbors Division's assessment of the ship, and says they never gave up ownership rights.
+In July 2021, HDOT solicited bids for the removal of the ship from Honolulu Harbor and two proposals were received.
+The foundation challenged the Harbors Division's assessment of the ship, and said they never gave up ownership rights.

-In November 2021 HDOT accepted a bid from FOCI to transport the ship to either Greenock or Glasgow where it would be restored and returned to sea.
-In March 2022 David O'Neill of FOCI said, "There's just a few legal and technical points to be ironed out, and then we will finalise the contract."
+In November 2021, HDOT accepted a bid from FOCI to transport the ship to either Greenock or Glasgow where it would be restored.
+In March 2022, David O'Neill of FOCI said, "There's just a few legal and technical points to be ironed out, and then we will finalise the contract."
 HDOT canceled the bid in May 2022 after they said FOCI failed to meet conditions of the contract.

+The state subsequently began the process of soliciting bids for scrapping the ship, and it was delisted from the Hawaiʻi Register of Historic Places.
+Delistings from the National Register of Historic Places and National Historic Landmarks programs were pending in early January 2024.
+The ship was delisted from the National Register on February 1, 2024, and its landmark designation was removed in December 2024.

+Scuttling

+In the early morning of October 15, 2025, the ship was removed from Honolulu harbor by the Hawaii Department of Transportation, and towed to sea to be sunk at a deepwater site 25 miles south of Oahu.
+The scuttling was completed by filling the ship using water hoses.
+After a short time the ship sank, stern first, in 12,500 ft of water, 25 miles south of Honolulu, at coordinates 21.1518100, -158.0041000.